ernstki/awkrepl/README.md

 docker run -it --rm awkrepl
 ```

-The [`repl.awk`](repl.awk) from this repository is copied to `~/.repl.awk`, to
+The [`examples.awk`](examples.awk) from this repository is copied to
-provide you with some working examples to play with.
-Just clear out the entire
+`~/.repl.awk` in the Docker container, to provide you with some working
+examples to play with.
+Just clear out the entire contents of this file and
-contents of this file and replace with your own code when you get bored with
+replace with your own code when you get bored with those examples.

-those examples.
+### Using a different editor with the Docker container

-The `make run` target will respect your existing `EDITOR` environment variable,
+The `make run` target shown above will respect the `EDITOR` environment
-defaulting to `nano` if it's not set.
-You can specify a different editor like
+variable from your current login session, defaulting to `nano` if it's not set.
+You can specify a different editor like this:
-this:

 ```
 make run EDITOR=vim